StarScape/droplet/notes.md

 - 💎 Distraction-free (fullscreen) mode

 # Sprint 5 - Really Super Duper Fancy Text Editing
-- Links (mostly down here because I don't care that much)
+- Autocompletion
-- Autocomplete certain chars (-- to em dash) ✔️
+  - (-- to em dash) ✔️
+  - Auto-close (, ", ' (' when not apostrophe) ✔️
   - Undo autocomplete on backspace ✔️
+  - Autocomplete unordered lists on "* " ✔️
+  - Autocomplete ordered lists on "1. "
-- Press ", (, ' etc on selection automatically encapsulates it
+  - Press ", (, ' with multi-selection automatically encapsulates it
   - Pressings enter at the end of a paragraph automatically enter-tabs you down into next one (POSSIBLY depending on whether you are using that paragraph style.
 Check MS/GDocs behavior for guidance.)
+    - Replace em-space with a specially-styled span (maybe?)

 - Smallcaps
+- Subscript/superscript
+- Links (mostly down here because I don't care that much)
+- Control+Enter goes to new line?

+# Sprint 6 - Program Behavior
+- Fix nasty document layout
-- Subscript/superscript?
+  - UL bug ✔️
+  - Italics/bold at start bug

 - Fix paste (try pasting from the Lorem ipsum generator - it copys a span in)
+- Export/import as .docx
 - Find and replace
-- Control+Enter goes to new line

-# Sprint 6 - Program Behavior
-- Fix nasty document layout
-- Export/import as .docx (could be a beast...)
 - Settings screen
   - Text justification
   - Font size
+  - Items on bar (fullscreen and not)
 - Remember the size and location user left window at
 - 💎 Themes (or maybe just option for light/dark mode?)